6charm/flyt-evaluation/0_MISC/0_mps_eval/README.md

 "When non-uniform partitioning capability is enabled in an MPS client’s environment, client CUDA contexts can have different active thread percentages within the same client process via setting CUDA_MPS_ACTIVE_THREAD_PERCENTAGE before context creations.
 The device attribute cudaDevAttrMultiProcessorCount will reflect the active thread percentage and return the portion of available SMs that can be used by the client CUDA context current to the calling thread."

 # Experimental results
 Using nbody, with MPS, no resource limits.
-GPU at 100%util with 6proc.
-`./nbody --benchmark --fp64` with EXCLUSIVE_PROCESS : 900ms per process.
+GPU at 100%util with 6proc, 16384 bodies `./nbody --benchmark --fp64` with EXCLUSIVE_PROCESS : 900ms per process.
 `./nbody --benchmark --fp64 & ./nbody --benchmark --fp64 &` with EXCLUSIVE_PROCESS : 5380ms per process